Sundays at 8pm

 Hear live performances by the Chicago Symphony Orchestra alongside selections from the orchestra’s expansive catalog of recordings.
 Find out the fascinating stories found inside the music; get insights from the CSO musicians, guest artists, and composers themselves; and learn more about the music and programmatic themes highlighted during the CSO’s concert season.
 Hosted by Lisa Simeone.

-Symphony No. 3 in C Minor
+Symphony No. 3 in C Major

 Salonen & Kuusisto

 Esa-Pekka Salonen returns to the CSO podium for Ravel’s Mother Goose and Stravinsky’s Symphony in Three Movements.
 In between, Finnish violinist Pekka Kuusisto introduces a 2021 concerto by Bryce Dessner.
 The broadcast rounds out with a 1981 London recording of Bartók’s Concerto for Orchestra led by eighth music director Sir Georg Solti.

 Afkham & Gluzman

 David Afkham returns to the CSO podium to lead Debussy’s La mer and Ravel’s La valse.
 Opening the program is Ravel’s Menuet antique.
 Next, Vadim Gluzman joins in Shostakovich’s Violin Concerto No. 1.
 Plus, Bernard Heitink conducts Webern’s Im Sommerwind.

 Violin Concerto No. 1 in A Minor, Op.
 77